 Regular Trips, Visitors and Competitions

 We regularly take our GCSE and A Level groups to see professional concerts and productions.
 Our location makes it feasible to travel to venues in London and Birmingham for evening performances.
-Symphony Hall and the Barbican are termly favourites.
+Symphony Hall and the Barbican are regular favourites.